Detail Action

 Thus it would have been obvious to one of ordinary skill at the time the invention was made to utilize the teachings of Eklof for mapping between QoE measurements.
 One of ordinary skill in the art would be motivated to utilize the teachings of Eklof in the ZTE system in order to provide perform handover for UE [Eklof: Par.
 27].

 Regarding claim 2, the combined ZTE in view of Eklof teaches all the limitations in the parent claim 1.
-ZTE in view of Eklof further teaches transmitting, from the source node to the target node, a message related to the handover and including the reference identifier and the QoE configuration identifier [ZTE: Pg.
+ZTE in view of Eklof further teaches transmitting, from the source node to the target node, a message related to the handover and including the association information, the reference identifier and the QoE configuration identifier [ZTE: Pg.
 1].

 Regarding claim 3, the combined ZTE in view of Eklof teaches all the limitations in the parent claim 1.
-ZTE in view of Eklof further teaches transmitting, from the source node to the QoE node, a message related to the handover and including the reference identifier and the QoE configuration identifier, the message being transmitted to cause the QoE node to forward the reference identifier and the QoE configuration identifier to the target node [Eklof: Fig. 6; Par.
+ZTE in view of Eklof further teaches transmitting, from the source node to the QoE node, a message related to the handover and including the association information, the reference identifier and the QoE configuration identifier, the message being transmitted to cause the QoE node to forward the reference identifier and the QoE configuration identifier to the target node [Eklof: Fig. 6; Par.
 153 teaches of asking request for handover including QMC]

 Regarding claim 4, the combined ZTE in view of Eklof teaches all the limitations in the parent claim 1.
 ZTE in view of Eklof further teaches receiving, from the QoE node, the reference identifier and the QoE configuration identifier [Eklof: Fig. 6];